Oliver Cromwell (2021 & 2024)

 Video Presentation: You can see Ronald Hutton's presentation 'Oliver Cromwell: Saint or Serpent' at the Crabchurch 2020 event in Weymouth on 29 February 2020.
 View it in the box linked below.

-Hardback: Two images are combined: the line engraving of Cromwell cololured in sepia tones is cropped from the portrait signed R. Taylor and is dated by the copyright owner, Getty Images, as 1753.
+Volume 1 - Overlayed images: the line engraving of Cromwell cololured in sepia tones is cropped from the portrait signed R. Taylor and is dated by the copyright owner, Getty Images, as 1753.
+A more precise attribution is not known.

-This is placed over the background image of a map of the order of the Battle of Naseby, held by the Royal Collection Trust and credited on the dust jacket to J. Sturt c.1702.
+This is placed over the background image of a map showing the order from 'The Battle of Naseby', held by the Royal Collection Trust and credited on the dust jacket to J. Sturt c.1702.
 Portraits of Cromwell in his armour were very common.

-Paperback: An amended version of the hardback showing the same portrait of Cromwell on a red background.
+Volume 1 - An amended version of the hardback cover showing the same portrait of Cromwell on a red background.
 Tom Holland's endorsement has been added at the head of the cover - and at the head of Cromwell.

 2022 Paperback vol.1